A sign of courage and honesty

 It’s far too easy to justify your behavior and choices and just keep going.

 The combination of cognitive dissonance, confirmation bias, and sunk costs is most visible in our politicians.
-In your entire lifetime, have you ever heard a president or governor say, “I may have made a mistake when I sold you, the American people, on this idea and asked you, the taxpayers, to fund it.”
+In your entire lifetime, have you ever heard a president or governor say this, “I may have made a mistake when I sold you, the American people on this idea, and asked you, the taxpayers, to fund it.”

 That makes this announcement by Mount Dora’s mayor so striking.